What is advanced prostate cancer?

 If you’ve just been diagnosed with advanced prostate cancer, you may be offered the following treatments:

+If you’ve just been diagnosed with advanced prostate cancer, you may be offered a type of radiotherapy called external beam radiotherapy as part of your first treatment.
 Research has found that having radiotherapy together with one of the main treatments listed above can help some men with advanced prostate cancer to live longer.
 But radiotherapy isn’t suitable for all men with advanced prostate cancer.
+Speak to your doctor or nurse to find out if radiotherapy is suitable for you.

 Before you start treatment